jsp282/FernetHW/Spec.md

 ### Version

 This field denotes which version of the format is being used by the token.
-The most recent version is denoted 0x81.
+The most recent version is denoted 0x81 and is backward compatible.
 The previous (and first) version is denoted 0x80.
 The Fernet checks which version is being used to choose the appropriate decryption method.